 We are one of a number of for-profit institutions serving the postsecondary education market.
 In recent years, regulatory investigations and civil litigation have been commenced against several companies that own for-profit educational institutions.
 These investigations and lawsuits have alleged, among other things, deceptive trade practices and non-compliance with DOE regulations.
 These allegations have attracted adverse media coverage and have been the subject of federal and state legislative hearings.
-Although the media, regulatory and legislative focus has been primarily on the allegations made against specific companies, broader allegations against the overall for-profit school sector may negatively affect public perceptions of other for-profit educational institutions, including Aspen University and USU.
+Although the media, regulatory and legislative focus has been primarily on the allegations made against specific companies, broader allegations against the overall for-profit schools sector may negatively affect public perceptions of other for-profit educational institutions, including Aspen University and USU.
 In addition, in recent years, reports on student lending practices of various lending institutions and schools, including for-profit schools, and investigations by a number of state attorneys general, Congress and governmental agencies have led to adverse media coverage of postsecondary education.
-For example, large competitors such as ITT Tech and Corinthian Colleges, sold or shut down its schools due to substantial regulatory investigations and DOE actions.
-Adverse media coverage regarding other companies in the for-profit school sector or regarding Aspen or USU directly could damage our reputation, could result in lower enrollments, revenues and operating profit, and could have a negative impact on our stock price.
-Such allegations could also result in increased scrutiny and regulation by DOE, Congress, accrediting bodies, state legislatures or other governmental authorities with respect to all for-profit institutions, including Aspen and USU.
+For example, large competitors such as ITT Tech and Corinthian Colleges, sold or shut down their schools due to substantial regulatory investigations and DOE actions.
+Adverse media coverage regarding other companies in the for-profit school sector or regarding allegations could also result in increased scrutiny and regulation by DOE, Congress, accrediting bodies, state legislatures or other governmental authorities with respect to all for-profit institutions, including Aspen and USU.